arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ### Creating the Project

 Once we have correctly [connected](#connections) the sensor to the PMC, the following steps are carried out in the Arduino PLC IDE.
 We assume that you have previously made the initial configuration of the PMC and activated [the necessary license](https://store.arduino.cc/products/plc-key-portenta-machine-control) to use it.
-If you have not done this, it is explained in the [Configuration tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) mentioned above.
+If you have not done this, it is explained in the [configuration tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) mentioned above.

 First, we need to **create a new project**.
 To do this, open the Arduino PLC IDE and click on "New Project" or by clicking on ```File > New project```: